SH4N1D/Power-BI/Trial/readme.md

 - Power BI Desktop (workshop version)
 - Sample Coffee Chain dataset
 - Basic visualizations only
-- No advanced DAX or modeling
+- Did DAX and modeling

 ## How to View
 The screenshots are included in this repository: